ryukau/UhhyouWebSynthesizers/docs/resonant_filter.md

 Second symbols like `A`, `H`, `L` mean the type of filter, like "A"llpass, "H"ighpass, "L"owpass, and so on.
 For example, `bH` means a filter coefficient of highpass.

-Assignments like `y2 = y1` are ignored in difference equation.
-Instead, the subscript of the left side value of assignment is altered from `v1 = f(v1)` to `v0 = f(v1)`.
+Assignments like `y2 = y1` are ignored in difference equations.
+Instead, the subscript in the left side value of assignment is altered from `v1 = f(v1)` to `v0 = f(v1)`.
 This is basically converting the difference between math notation and assignment in programming language.

-`input` is replaced with `x0`.
+`input` in code is replaced with `x0` in difference equation.

-Below is difference equations.
+Below is the difference equations of `ResonantLowpass1A1`.

 ```
 v0 = a1 * (y1 - v1) + y2.
 (1)